-In February 2020, the Company exercised its first renewal option available to extend the lease term for the SV4 Data Center for 5 years.
-After exercising the first renewal option, there are two renewal options of 5 years each remaining.
-The Company concluded that the two remaining renewal options of 5 years each are reasonably certain to be exercised after considering all relevant factors that create an economic incentive for the Company.
-Therefore, the concluded lease term is 15 years and 7 months with the lease ending on September 30, 2035.
-The Company assessed the lease classification of the SV4 lease at the modification date and determined the lease should be accounted for as a finance lease.
-During the three months ended March 31, 2020, the Company recorded finance lease ROU asset and liability of \$62.8 million and \$63.3 million, respectively.
+In February 2020, the Company exercised its first renewal option available to extend the lease term for the SV4 Data Center for five years.
+The Company concluded that the two remaining renewal options of five-years each are reasonably certain to be exercised; therefore the concluded lease term is 15 years and 7 months.
+The lease was previously accounted for as an operating lease.
+The Company reassessed the lease classification of the SV4 lease and determined the lease should be accounted for as a finance lease.
+During the three months ended March 31, 2020, the Company recorded finance lease right-of-use ("ROU") asset and liability of \$62.8 million and \$63.3 million, respectively.